royhobbstn/s3-db/README.md

 # s3-db
-Testing S3 as a read-only database with thousands of simultaneous ajax queries.
+Testing S3 as a read-only database with potentially thousands of simultaneous queries.